Hit the Road Jack

 "Hit the Road Jack" is a song written by the rhythm and blues singer Percy Mayfield and recorded by Ray Charles.
-The song was a US number 1 hit in 1961, and won a Grammy award for Best Rhythm and Blues Recording, becoming one of Charles' signature songs.
+The song was a US number 1 hit in 1961, and won a Grammy Award for Best Rhythm and Blues Recording, becoming one of Charles' signature songs.

-The song was played in the 1995 film Grumpier Old Men.

 Background

 The song was written by Percy Mayfield, who first recorded it in 1960 as an a cappella demo sent to music executive Art Rupe.
 It became famous after it was recorded by the singer-songwriter-pianist Ray Charles, with The Raelettes vocalist Margie Hendrix.

 Charles's recording hit number one for two weeks on the Billboard Hot 100, beginning on Monday, October 9, 1961.
-"Hit the Road Jack" won a Grammy award for Best Rhythm and Blues Recording.
+"Hit the Road Jack" won a Grammy Award for Best Rhythm and Blues Recording.
 The song was number one on the R&B Sides chart for five weeks, thereby becoming Charles's sixth number-one on that chart.
 The song was ranked number 387 on Rolling Stone magazine's 2010 list of "The 500 Greatest Songs of All Time"; it had ranked at number 377 on the original 2004 list.

+In 2013, the 1961 recording by Ray Charles on the ABC-Paramount label was inducted into the Grammy Hall of Fame.

 The Chantels released an answer song, "Well, I Told You" which charted at No. 29.

-The vocal sample and lyrics have been used in contemporary music.